 Survivors of Domestic Violence

-If you are a woman fleeing domestic violence, you (and your children, if applicable) may be eligible for placement in a domestic violence shelter.
+- Shelters for Adults and Children Fleeing Domestic Violence Situations: If you are fleeing domestic violence, you (and your children, if applicable) may be eligible for placement in a domestic violence shelter.